christianalfoni/formsy-react/README.md

 }
 ```

-This code results in a form with a submit button that will run the `submit` method when the submit button is clicked with a valid email.
+This code results in a form with a submit button that will run the `submit` method when the form is submitted with a valid email.
 The submit button is disabled as long as the input is empty ([required](/API.md#required)) and the value is not an email ([isEmail](/API.md#validators)).
 On validation error it will show the message: "This is not a valid email".

 ## Contribute